 Sensors are devices that can let you know of open or close, or water leaks, or day or night, or motion detected.
 For the most part, these are becoming more and more wifi for residential/homeowner use.
 They are not a true alarm system but more so an indicator for your personal use.
 For example, you can remember if you shut the garage door, well, look on your phone app.
 Or your upstairs washer is leaking; you will be notified of the presence of water from your phone.

 Most sensors require a hub and batteries to operate.
 For instance, the Insteon light switches and sensors can use the same hub.
 You will know when your door is opened, a light turns on, or a motion is detected.
 As for wiring, because most manufacturers are based on wifi, there is no wiring needed.

 Inspection of installation

 Once your rough-in of electrical is completed, you will be required to have an inspection.
 Because this is wiring done by yourself, it will require a homeowners permit.
 For more information call your city for information.
 There will be 2 parts to most electrical inspections: a rough-in and a final.
 A rough-in inspection is important to complete, not just for the safety and compliance aspects.
 If electrical work was done without one, you could be required to take down finished drywall.
 You can also end up being fined.
 I can’t tell you how many times I have been asked to come in and verify electrical that was never inspected.
 It can become a big bill in the end.

 Finishing electrical and connecting power

 These issues can be from nails or drywall screws puncturing the wire to doing an incorrect splice somewhere.
 You will need to find out the circuit that is tripping and what it feeds.
 Find the first device and (with the power off) test for continuity between hot and nutrient.
-If you have a continuity it is hopefully a bad connection somewhere.
+If you have continuity, it is hopefully a bad connection somewhere.
 You can start with the first device work your way down until you find the issue.
 We won’t go into too much detail on troubleshooting here but perhaps in a later article.